mapfel/wiki-presentation/slides/index.md

 ### Documentation

 * Essential documents for projects
   SMM, BM, SysMM, IG, UM
 * Tips and tricks for Markdown and Pygments
 * Writing good Installation Guidelines
 * Templates

 ---

 ### SMM - Software Maintenance Manual

+- ensure proper management of infrastructure, software, components & configurations
+- description of artifacts and their structure or location

 ![](images/SMM.png)